 At high altitude the air is so thin that a normal amount of breathing doesn’t supply enough oxygen.
-Consequently, the body’s response to low oxygen takes over and increases the amount we breathe.
-The side effect of this is to drive carbon dioxide down to a point where, in normal circumstances, the brain would register it as too low and would put a stop to breathing.
-And this is exactly what does happen when you fall asleep – you stop breathing.
+Consequently, the body’s response to oxygen takes over and increases the amount we breathe.
+The side effect of this is to drive carbon dioxide down to low levels.

-At the onset of sleep there occur several changes that make this more likely to happen.
-Included amongst these changes is the sudden loss of voluntary control.
-Of course, when breathing stops oxygen levels again plummet.
-When they get down to a critical threshold, the body’s response is to breathe again, vigorously.
+Of course, when you stop breathing oxygen levels again plummet and carbon dioxide levels rise.
+When these get to a critical threshold, the body’s response is to breathe again, vigorously.
 It’s at this point that a person might wake up feeling as though they are suffocating.
 This vigorous breathing drives carbon dioxide levels down again, and so the cycle continues.

 Basically, the extreme environmental conditions at high altitude throw our systems out of balance.
-This leads to instability, which presents as an alternating pattern of breathing and not breathing that is the result of bouncing back and forth between two different physiological mechanisms.
+The instability presents as an alternating pattern of breathing and not breathing that is the result of bouncing back and forth between physiological responses.

 Treatment for Sleep Disturbances